Letter from the Editor

 We think we’ve hit the mark in this issue.
 That’s thanks in part to the extra weeks of production we gained by shifting publication from June to August to help our advertisers, most of whom saw their incomes reduced or eliminated as an effect of Gov. Mike DeWine’s stay-home orders—a topic we explore on Page 20 of the issue.
 And I’d be remiss if I didn’t highlight the insane amount of work that Alyse put in during the redesign.
 No detail was too small for her careful consideration, a fact I only realized when she began showing me options for everything from color palettes to fonts to dingbat symbols at the end of each story.
 Because of her, the magazine you hold in your hands is so beautiful.

 We made less subtle changes, too, shifting the magazine’s focus from article-heavy content to one that’s full of inspiring photos, a few choice stories with helpful information and our newly expanded listings.
-Now, in addition to our nearly comprehensive roundup of ceremony and reception spaces—formerly the Reception Guide, renamed the Venue Guide (Page 63)—we have The Essentials, a curated list of partner vendors and editorial recommendations for virtually every vendor category (Page 85).
+Now, in addition to our nearly comprehensive roundup of ceremony and reception spaces—formerly the Reception Guide, renamed the Venue Guide—we have The Essentials, a curated list of partner vendors and editorial recommendations for virtually every vendor category.

 Finally, we’re excited to announce the winners of the 2020 Best of Columbus Weddings readers’ poll, which we launched late last year.
-Learn about the winners and see a stunning celebratory photo shoot featuring many of them on Page 27.
+Learn about the winners and see a stunning celebratory photo shoot featuring many of them.

 Wishing you health, safety and happiness,